Travel nurses are an elite group. They’re willing to leave their homes, friends, and often families behind for a unique, on-the-road lifestyle.

 Statistics from the National Nursing Workforce Survey show that the lifestyle of a travel nurse seems to be most popular among nurses who haven’t tied the knot.

-70% of nurses on the road are single, as compared to 30% who are married.
+Single nurses make up 70% of nurses on the road, compared to 30% who are married.

 Education